bridge-core/bridge-core.github.io/content/docs/plugin-docs/modules/ui.md

 ### BuiltIn.BaseWindow

-A helper for quickly creating windows
+A helper for quickly creating windows.

 #### Props